Zoids Index

 Chapter 1, Start of an Adventure

 When the Jin Commando Squad stayed with them in Kageri Village, Midori decided she wanted to join them on their adventure.
-Though it may be dangerous, Souga was excited to tag along.
-It didn't take long for them to encounter their first Bio Zoid, and though Souga couldn't defeat it due to a lack of Metal Zi weaponry, he certainly put up his best effort.
+Though it could be dangerous, Souga was excited to tag along.
+It didn't take long for them to encounter their first Bio Zoid, and though Souga couldn't defeat it due to a lack of Metal-Zi weaponry, he certainly gave it his best effort.

 Chapter 2, A New Armor